CCI-MOC/hil/docs/rest_api.md

 Stop (power off) the headnode.
 This does a force power off; the VM is not given the opportunity to shut down cleanly.

+Authorization requirements:

+* Access to the project which owns `<headnode>`.

 ### headnode_create_hnic

 `PUT /headnode/<headnode>/hnic/<hnic>`

 Create an hnic named `<hnic>` belonging to `<headnode>`.
 The headnode must not have previously been started.

+Authorization requirements:

+* Access to the project which owns `<headnode>`.

+Possible errors:

 * 409, if:
   * The headnode already has an hnic by the given name.